thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 In the Bayesian framework one can, and should, investigate the goodness of his results by trying out different priors and assess how much does the results on his/her inference depend on the choice of the priors.

+## Conclusions and take-home message

+- PyMC allows you to easily implement Bayesian models
+- In many cases Bayesian statistics offers results which are more transparent than their frequentist counterparts.
+We have seen this for a very simple model, but this becomes even more evident as the complexity of the model grows.
+- You can apply Bayesian statistics to any kind of problem, even home-brewing!